dan-ftp/fusion-conclusion/_posts/2026-02-XX-how-general-fusions-reactor-works-or-wont.md

 ## Learnings from General Fusion

 1. **The middle ground is an interesting place to look for fusion energy systems.** At the time of General Fusion's founding in the early 2000s, the global fusion research had largely calcified into big-magnetic (ITER) and big-inertial (NIF).
 General Fusion opened up the area in between for a whole new generation of scientists and engineers.
+Concepts in the intermediate density will have catching up to do in plasma performance.
+Still, there is a very wide playing field to look for better overall fusion energy systems.

-2. **There is appetite for more than one private fusion company.** While TAE is the pioneer of modern private fusion companies, General Fusion is the second mover, the first one validating TAE's business model.
-[Turning a lone nut into a leader](https://sive.rs/ff).
+2. **There is appetite for more than one private fusion company.** TAE is the pioneer of the modern private-fusion era.
+General Fusion is the second mover, and the first to validate TAE’s business model, [turning a lone nut into a leader](https://sive.rs/ff).

 3. **Iterate, iterate, iterate.** In the face of plasma compression challenges, General Fusion continued to iterate on the target plasma it was using as well as how they compressed it.

 ## Agree with General Fusion

-1. **Fusion has to be designed as a power plant, not just a plasma experiment.**
+1. **Fusion has to be designed as a power plant, not just a plasma experiment.** For fusion energy production to be economically competitive

 2. **The first-wall/blanket problem is existential, and thick liquid metal concepts are worth taking seriously.**